By James – Master Electrician, 29 years of experience

 Fuses, on the other hand, can’t be reset and need to be replaced if they burn out.
 You can spot a dead fuse by looking through the glass cover at the filament inside; if the filament is broken or the glass looks charred, you’ve found your burnt-out fuse.

-2. Check Your GFCI Outlets and Other Connected Outlets
+2. Check Your GFCI Outlet and Other Connected Outlets

 Image source: The Spruce